Donald Trump Starts 9/11 With Angry Tweets About The Russia Investigation

 — Talking Points Memo (@TPM) September 11, 2018

-The Huffington Post compiled other controversial remarks Trump has made about 9/11, including a debunked claim in 2015 that he saw “thousands and thousands” of Muslims in New Jersey celebrated the attacks on the day they took place.
+The Huffington Post compiled other controversial remarks Trump has made about 9/11, including a debunked claim in 2015 that he saw “thousands and thousands” of Muslims in New Jersey celebrating the attacks on the day they took place.

 “I watched when the World Trade Center came tumbling down.
 And I watched in Jersey City, New Jersey, where thousands and thousands of people were cheering as that building was coming down,” Trump told supporters at a campaign rally.
 “Thousands of people were cheering.”